organix/uFork/ufork-wasm/awp.md

         A function that is called when the connection closes.
 If the connection failed, the 'reason' parameter explains why, otherwise it is undefined.

-It produces a connection object like that described for `on_receive`, and may return a `cancel` function that cancels the connect attempt.
+The returned requestor produces a connection object like that described for `on_receive`, and may return a `cancel` function that cancels the connect attempt.

 Once closed or cancelled, the `on_receive`, and `on_close` functions are not called again.

 #### Listening

-The `listen` requestor takes an object with the following properties:
+The `listen` requestor factory takes the following parameters:

     identity
         Used to prove ownership of the local party's name and secure the